 At least 25 miles off the tip of Pembrokeshire, we had a visitor which spent some time seemingly resting before continuing its flight to wherever.
 Knowing that we have at least one bird expert in the readership (Nigel), we would appreciate an identification to settle our debate.

 (I had this subsequent response from Nigel Scott:- “I tried to post a reply on the blog but I think I failed the human check!
 The bird is a wheatear, an annual migrant from Africa to upland areas in Britain and Ireland.
 She is taking a break before heading on to Ireland or Wales”.)
-So it was a female then ?… that confused our identification efforts…
+So it was a female then ?… that must have been what confused our identification efforts…

 The persistent cough which I think I caught from Richard during our Cowes shakedown, shows no sign of abating and he helpfully suggested that it lasts as long as five weeks!
 During the day it is no worse than an irritation but as soon as I lie down to sleep, it seems to become almost continuous.
 I had asked Peter to bring some more cough medicine with him, which he did, but he claims that Fisherman’s Friends are a ‘cure all’ and the elixir of life.
 Accordingly, he has brought along enough for all of us.

-So, our passage to Dun Laoghaire was successfully completed before the big northerly winds arrived and we refuelled and took our allocated berth without any noteworthy incidents, logging 287 miles since leaving Plymouth.
+So, our passage to Dun Laoghaire was successfully completed before the stronger northerly winds arrived and we refuelled and took our allocated berth without any noteworthy incidents, logging 287 miles since leaving Plymouth.
 I have a couple of days of jobs and catching up with family, then it’s a flight back to normality.

 John writes: